dtudk/pythonsupport-page/docs/learn-more/vscode.rst

             .. tip::

-                In VS Code, pressing "CTRL" + "Shift" +"p" brings down a search bar where you can search for anything you need help with
+                In VS Code, pressing "CTRL" + "Shift" +"p" brings down a search bar where you can search for anything you need help with.

         .. tab-item:: MacOS